thruthesky/fireflutter/README.md

 ## UI Samples

+- All the UI design is customizable throught Flutter's own theme design.
+You may copy the fireflutter source code and re-create your own.

 - This is `Simple Email Password Login Form` widget that lets the user creates a new account or sign in with existing account.